LibreELEC/documentation/installation/docker.md

 It is also possible to install LinuxServer Docker containers from the SSH console, which is also how to access the full [fleet of LinuxServer containers](https://fleet.linuxserver.io).

-## A note on Docker image architectures
+## A note on Docker Container Architecture

 LibreELEC's kernel and user space may support different architectures.
 For instance, starting with version 10, LibreELEC on arm64-capable devices (e.g. Raspberry Pi 3/4) uses a 64-bit kernel whereas the user space is 32-bit.